raffaelespazzoli/namespace-configuration-controller/README.md

 # Namespace Configuration Controller

+**This project is has been moved [here](https://github.com/redhat-cop/namespace-configuration-operator/tree/master).
+This repo now not maintaned anymore.**

 The namespace configuration controller helps keeping a namespace's configuration aligned with one of more policies specified as a CRD.
 Currently the following objects are part of the namespace configuration: